balderdashy/sails/lib/hooks/session/README.md

 It includes methods for:
   + attaching a connect session to a socket.io connection
   + generating new sessions
-  + generating a session secret (for apps which do not specify one)
   + getting and setting the session